ahmedsamir9/DesignPatternsInkotlin-/README.md

 # Patterns :
 ## Creational:
-> are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation
+> They are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation
 * [Builder](https://github.com/ahmedsamir9/DesignPatternsInkotlin-/tree/master/src/Builder)
 > Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.
 1. builder interface